MaryamKhalid0863/MLOPS_Class_Task_2_20I-0863/README.md

 ## Continuous Integration
 This project is configured with GitHub Actions for continuous integration.
 On every push to the repository, GitHub Actions will automatically set up a Python environment, install dependencies, and run the test suite.

+## Jenkins File Added and the job is automated on jenkis

 ## License
 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.